Oil industry in Poland: Shale gas and tight oil

 Production of significant quantities of natural gas or petroleum from shale or tight (low permeability) reservoirs is in large part dependent on the social acceptance and technical and commercial viability of hydraulic fracturing.
 As of 2013 only 3% of the Poles opposed fracking.
 Leasing for unconventional shale plays in Poland began in 2007.
 But, as of 2013, the results of exploration efforts, as well as government regulation, have been disappointing, and estimates of the size of the total resource have been substantially reduced.
 Data indicates a substantial resource, but the permeability of the rocks, combined with the relative complexity of the faulting in some areas, have made success elusive.
 In 2013, the Energy Information Administration, a U.S. agency, estimated that 146 trillion cubic feet of shale gas and 1.8 Goilbbl of tight oil could be economically recovered from the shales in Poland using present technology.
 However, an estimate published in March 2013 of recoverable shale gas reserves by the Polish Geological Institute was 24.8 trillion cubic feet.
 It remains to be seen whether the lack of reservoir permeability can be overcome.

-Poland has been dependent on a Soviet era gas pipeline system which brings in only expensive Russian gas.
+Poland was dependent on a Soviet era gas pipeline system which brings in only expensive Russian gas.
 Power generation has been based on Poland's extensive reserves of coal, principally lignite.
 Development of a domestic gas industry to replace Russian imports is highly desirable as would the use of gas to retire or convert coal fired generation plants.
 Drilling for shale resources began in June 2010.
 But, as of July 2013, none of the wells which have been completed have produced gas in commercial quantities.
 ConocoPhillips, which purchased the most prospective geological area from Lane Energy Poland, was able to produce gas and oil in sustainable volumes.
 But, their costs were too high to justify the project.
 ExxonMobil, which positioned itself in the Lublin Basin, a highly faulted area, could never get a sustainable test, despite spending huge sums on geological research.
 Chevron also stubbed its toe in the Lublin Basin area, after receiving some bad geological advice.
 Talisman Energy also failed, and Marathon Oil drilled where there was little/no prospective shale resource.
 All have pulled out, leaving the Polish Oil and Gas Company as the prime company in the shale gas and tight oil plays.

 In the absence of regulation acceptable to the drillers who have the technology and resources to engage in extensive exploration, as of 2013, the extent of the tight oil and shale gas resource in Poland remains unknown, although it is believed by some informed observers that it has the potential to supply the needs of Poland for hundreds of year.
 However, using current technology, it is considered likely that it will be more of a national security mandate than a commercial venture any time soon.